-During permit launch, have each person apply on a separate computer at the same time.
+On Permit Release Days, have each person apply on a separate computer at the same time.
 Aim for a less popular day.
 Apply for permits while talking to each other so that you can be flexible in finding a date.
 On the permit application, during the step where you select a date, choose a date that has enough space for your entire group.

 Another way to ensure that you receive the same start date as someone else is to start somewhere less popular.
 Here are some recommendations for alternative trips that may be easier to get permits for.

 Someone wants to join me for a short section.
 What permits do they need? #

 Head on over to our page about local permits.
 Broadly, it depends.
 They’ll usually need a permit if they’re hiking in a Wilderness area, National Park or California State Park.
 They’ll get permits like any other backpacker would.
 For much of the trail, they won’t need a permit.